-10.1 If at any stage of Athlete Evaluation [Para Sport] or a Classification Panel is unable to allocate a Sport Class to an Athlete, the Head of Classification or the relevant Chief Classifier may designate that Athlete as Classification Not Completed (CNC).

-- 10.2 The designation Classification Not Completed (CNC) is not a Sport Class and is not subject to the provisions in these Classification Rules concerning Protests.
-The designation Classification Not Completed (CNC) will however be recorded for the purpose of the [Para Sport] Classification Master List. - 10.3 An Athlete who is designated as Classification Not Completed (CNC) may not compete in the sport of [Para Sport].
+- 10.1 If at any stage of Athlete Evaluation World Shooting Para Sport or a Classification Panel is unable to allocate a Sport Class to an Athlete, the Head of Classification or the relevant Chief Classifier may designate that Athlete as Classification Not Completed (CNC). - 10.2 The designation Classification Not Completed (CNC) is not a Sport Class and is not subject to the provisions in these Classification Rules concerning Protests.
+The designation Classification Not Completed (CNC) will however be recorded for the purpose of the World Shooting Para Sport Classification Master List. - 10.3 An Athlete who is designated as Classification Not Completed (CNC) may not compete in the sport of World Shooting Para Sport.
+See Article 30 for remediation.